lcohio/school_db_api/README.md

 npm start
 ```

-To test the Express server, browse to the URL [http://localhost:5000/](http://localhost:5000/).
+To test the Express server, download and install Postman (https://www.postman.com/downloads/), import the RESTAPI.postman_collection.json file into Postman as a collection, and send some preloaded requests to the API.